vippsas/vipps-developers/developer-resources/portal.md

 For more information about the portal, see the
 [help pages on vipps.no (in Norwegian)](https://vipps.no/hjelp/vipps/kundeforholdet-mitt/hva-får-jeg-tilgang-til-når-jeg-logger-meg-inn-på-vippsportalen/).

 ## How to find the API keys

-1. Log in to [portal.vipps.no](https://portal.vipps.no) using BankID.
+1. Log-in to [portal.vipps.no](https://portal.vipps.no) using BankID.
     * If you have problems, see [Permissions and users](#permissions-and-users).
 1. Select _Vipps På Nett_ > _Utvikler_.
    In the page that opens, you will see a table with many sales units listed.